hannadrehman/react-toaster/documentation/docs/toaster-options/types.md

 # Types

-React-toaster is supports 5 types of toasters.
+tostify-react is supports 5 types of toasters.

 import toaster from '../../../dist';